jhpyle/docassemble/_docs/functions.md

   of the message.
 Markdown will be converted to plain text.
 * `template` expects a [`DATemplate`] object, or `None`.
-These templates can be created in an interview file using the `template` directive.
+These templates can be created in an interview file using the `template` specifier.
 The "subject" of the template, if provided, will be the first line of the message.
 * `task` expects the name of a [task].
 If this argument is provided, and if sending the text message is successful, the task will be